Kenya–United States relations

-In 2007, according to the Pew Research Global Attitudes Project, 87% of Kenyans viewed the U.S. favorably, decreasing slightly down to 83% in 2011 and 81% in 2013.
-The 2012 U.S. Global Leadership Report indicated that 68% of Kenyans approve of U.S. leadership, with 14% disapproving and 18% uncertain.

 History

 Independence

 After Kenya's independence on 12 December 1963, the United States immediately recognized the new nation.
 However, it was not until 2 March 1964 that diplomatic relations were established with William Atwood establishing the U.S. Embassy at Nairobi.
 The United States also provided the fledgling nation with $21 million in funds and technical aid, with Kenya seeking more loans from the United States.

 The United States soon found itself invested in Kenyan politics due to the power struggle between Tom Mboya and Jaramogi Oginga Odinga.
 The United States had been impressed by Mboya since the 1950s, and sought to empower him in the new administration instead of the more leftist Odinga.
 The United States was successful, and Mboya began wooing Kenya's prime minister Jomo Kenyatta into becoming more favorable with the United States and the CIA.

 Cold War

 After Odinga's fall from power, Kenya found itself squarely in the Western bloc during the Cold War period.
 The fact that Soviet ideals never gained traction in post-independence Kenya meant that there was little to no jockeying between the United States and the U.S.S.R. in this region.
 This meant there was little need for Kenya and United States relations, since the United States took Kenyan support for granted.

 However, the 1980s saw Kenya become more involved in Cold War politics.
 After Jomo Kenyatta's death, the new president of Kenya Daniel arap Moi sought to further strengthen relations with the United States Moi joined the United States' Rapid Deployment Joint Task Force, allowing for the construction of United States military installations in Kenya.
 The most notable development of this military construction was allowing United States naval access to Mombasa, which resulted in the United States paying Kenya $26 million.